DAGWorks-Inc/hamilton/decorators.md

 (source can be found in [function_modifiers](hamilton/function_modifiers.py)):

 ## @parameterize
-´xpands a signle function into n, each of which correspond to a function in which the parameter value is replaced either by:
+´Expands a single function into n, each of which correspond to a function in which the parameter value is replaced either by:
 1. A specific value
 2. An specific upstream node.